Arthur Guyton: Biography

+Due to his disability, Guyton had to abandon his plan to become a surgeon.
+Instead, he concentrated on physiology research and teaching, and became the head of the University of Mississippi department of physiology and biophysics.
+He retired as department chair in 1989 but continued as emeritus professor up until his death in a car accident on April 3, 2003, less than one month after his first great-grandchild was born.

-Despite his disability, he was father to 10 children who all went on to become celebrated physicians, including a professor of ophthalmology, a professor of surgery, a professor of medicine, a cardiothoracic surgeon, a rheumatologist, two anaesthesiologists and two orthopaedic surgeons.
+Guyton had ten children, who all went on to become physicians, including an ophthalmology professor, an internal medicine professor, an endocrinologist, a rheumatologist, two anaesthesiologists, two cardiothoracic surgeons, and two orthopaedic surgeons.
 Eight of his children attended Harvard Medical School, one attended Duke University School of Medicine, and one attended the University of Miami's medical school after obtaining a PhD from Harvard.

-Due to his disability, he had to abandon his plan to become a surgeon.
-Instead he concentrated on physiology research and teaching, and became the head of the University of Mississippi Dept. of Physiology and Biophysics.
-He retired as department chair in 1989 but continued as emeritus professor up until his death on April 3, 2003, in a car accident, less than one month after his first great-grandchild was born.

 Obituary

-Guyton's obituary states "unlike most major textbooks, which often have as many as 10-20 authors", the first eight editions "were written entirely by Guyton with a new edition always arriving on schedule for nearly 40 years.
+Guyton died on April 3, 2003 in a car accident in Pocahontas, Mississippi.
+His obituary states "unlike most major textbooks, which often have as many as 10–20 authors", the first eight editions "were written entirely by Guyton with a new edition always arriving on schedule for nearly 40 years.
 This feat is unprecedented for any physiology or medical text.
 His textbook is unique in the history of medical publishing".

 His obituary notes that he triumphed over polio:

 He had a special ability to inspire people through his indomitable spirit", and "his courage in the face of adversity humbled us.
 He would not succumb to the crippling effects of polio.
 It is very unlikely that a repairman ever crossed his doorstep, except perhaps for a social visit.
 He and his children not only built their home, but also repaired each and every malfunctioning appliance and home device no matter the difficulty or the physical challenge.
 He built a hoist to lower himself into the "hole" beneath their house to repair the furnace and septic lines when calling a repairman seemed to be the only option to those who did not know him well.
 On trips to meetings, he walked long distances across airport terminals when using a wheelchair would have been much easier.
 His struggle to rise from his chair and walk to the podium for a lecture was moving, but the audience was always more impressed when he forcefully articulated his brilliant concepts.

 His obituary in The Physiologist journal, and Memoriam in the 11th edition of his book, are largely verbatim of each other, including as below: